modernciso/xzhack-demo/README.md

 # xz-utils demo
 This will create two vms within google cloud (admin-vm and developer-vm), both running on Ubuntu.
 The developer vm will get and updated liblzma that is vulnerable to the xz-utils vulnerability.
-On both hosts the Lacework agent will be installed
+On both hosts the Lacework agent will be installed.
+Kudos to the xzbot team: https://github.com/amlweems/xzbot/tree/main

 ## Deploy the infrastructure to Google Cloud
 ### Access to Google Cloud